UniversalDependencies/docs/_u-dep/acl.md

 acl(model, naked)
 ~~~

-A relative clause is an instance of `acl`, characterized by finiteness and a trace of
+A relative clause is an instance of `acl`, characterized by finiteness and usually omission of
 the modified noun in the embedded clause.

 ~~~ sdparse